Iran and the Iraqi Shiites: A Cyclical Relationship – Mehmet Bardakçı

 Doç.
 Dr. Mehmet Bardakçı

-Associate Professor Mehmet Bardakçı is a follower in political science and international relations, which is about the international relations of the Middle East, EU borders and neighborhood policy, and Turkey’s domestic affairs and foreign policy.
-Bardakçı, who received his BA in international relations from Bilkent University and his PhD in political science from Duisburg-Essen University, has taught at various universities in Turkey.
-Bardakçı has published many articles, books and book chapters in national and international publishing houses and journals in his research areas.
-One of his recent works, which he co-authored and based on a field study of expanding Turkey, is the book on religious travelers in Turkey: Mehmet Bardakçı, Annette Freyberg-Inan, Olaf Leisse and Christoph Giesel, Religious Minorities in Turkey: Alevis, Armenians, Assyrians and The Struggle to Distrust Religious Freedom (Basingstoke: Palgrave, 2017).
+Associate Professor Mehmet Bardakçı is an academic in political science and international relations.
+His research areas include, among others, international relations of the Middle East, EU Neighbourhood policy and Turkish foreign policy, on which he has published widely.
+Bardakçı, who received his BA in international relations from Bilkent University and his PhD in political science from Duisburg-Essen University, has taught at various universities in Turkey and abroad.
+One of his recent works, which he co-authored and based on an extensive field study across Turkey, is the book on religious minorities in Turkey: Mehmet Bardakçı, Annette Freyberg-Inan, Olaf Leisse and Christoph Giesel, Religious Minorities in Turkey: Alevis, Armenians, Assyrians and The Struggle to Desecuritize Religious Freedom (Basingstoke: Palgrave, 2017).

 To cite this work: Mehmet Bardakçı, “Iran and the Iraqi Shiites: A Cyclical Relationship”, Panorama, Online, 23 February 2023, https://www.uikpanorama.com/blog/2023/02/23/mb/